example42/puppet-playground/README.md

         git clone https://github.com/example42/vagrant-example42.git vagrant-example42

-This creates the a multi vm vagrant environment
+This creates a multi vm vagrant environment

         cd vagrant-example42
         vagrant status

-This is enough to play with Puppet.
+This is enough to play with Puppet in Masterless mode: default manifests is [manifests/init.pp](https://github.com/example42/vagrant-example42/manifests/init.pp), modules are in [modules/](https://github.com/example42/vagrant-example42/modules).

 ## WORK WITH MODULES

 You can add the modules you want in vagrant-example42/modules.
 For this you have various alternatives:

- **1** - If you want to **quick test code** just add resources in manifeests/init.pp (see below).
+ **1** - If you want to **quick test Puppet resources** without using modules just add them in manifests/init.pp (see below).

  **2** - If you want to test modules from the **Puppet Forge** you can install them with:

+        puppet module install <modulename>  --modulepath modules/

+  So, for example:

         puppet module install puppetlabs-apache  --modulepath modules/